Radio Squad | Origin | Early Jerry Siegel Tales | Social Commentary | Later Tales

 The banker's grown daughter Lois Hart shows dignity and courage.
 This is typical of the comic books of this era, in which the women characters were usually gutsy and intelligent.

+ARCHITECTURE.
 This story has some exciting scenes in underground passages beneath the city: in this it resembles "Hook, Line and Thinker" (1942).
 Both stories involve thrilling and clever escapes for their policeman hero.
 There is also some pleasant appearance of technology in the underground passages here.

 The later Radio Squad tales tend to be highly urban.
 Both the early scenes, involving a nocturnal chase over deserted buildings, and the later under the city passages, are big city in tone.